It's the most wonderful time of the year. And no, I'm not talking about Christmas; I'm talking about fall!

 At over 7,000 acres, Tate's Farm is a community staple we've all come to love!

 From pumpkin picking, hayrides, and the beautiful barn playground, your family is sure to make many memories at Tate's annual Family Fall Festival!
 With so much to do and see, you could easily spend an entire day exploring the farm, taking pictures, and jumping from one activity to the next.
-Thankfully, there are concessions and a country kitchen on site serving up plenty of eats and treats to fuel you throughout the day.

 Some of our favorite experiences happen on hiking trails.
 One of the best trails to hike for families where you can get some amazing photos is the Madison County Nature Trail on Green Mountain.
 It has a covered bridge and is an easy hike for the whole family.
 The Three Caves Loop Trail from Land Trust and Monte Sano State Park are both great for families to see the leaves changing and explore the outdoors.
 Click here to see some more family friendly hikes.